brclar15/tabulaCapitolina/digitalEditing.md

 - [Digital Edition](editions.md)
   - a collection of views of my edition of the texts on the Tabula Capitolina
 - [XML file](tabulaCapt.xml)
-  - the raw xml of my digital edition
+  - the raw `.xml` of my digital edition
 - [Photography](images.md)
   - a link back to the photography of the Tabula, for the viewer's ease